DeanLight/spannerlib/README.md

 * Parser/Lexer as code
 * Parser/Lexer as definition files

 The former refers to writing code that parses/lexes our code directly.
-The problem with such parsers are that the grammar and syntax of those parsers is implicitly written within the code, with an external document explaining the syntax in general strokes.
+The problem with such parsers is that the grammar and syntax of those parsers is implicitly written within the code, with an external document explaining the syntax in general strokes.
 This makes changing/debugging the parser complicated, and also risks loss of knowledge as the parser and the external documentation drift further away as time goes on.

 The latter approach is to have the documentation generate the code programmatically.
 In this case we will have a file that defines the grammar precisely in a declarative manner, and this file will be fed to a grammar-to-parser algorithm that will generate the parser automatically.